-- To act positively and have due regard to the need to challenge and eliminate unlawful discrimination within school and the community - To provide a positive and caring environment within the whole school, reflecting the ethos and the overall aims based on Christian values - To promote equality of opportunity in the admission of children to the school - To promote for the whole community - To admit children regardless of gender, race, religion, social group, disability or special needs while ensuring a high standard of educational support for all children on the school roll - To promote values and attitudes that relate to equal opportunities
+- To act positively and have due regard to the need to challenge and eliminate unlawful discrimination within school and the community - To promote spiritual, moral, social and cultural development with particular reference to issues of equality and diversity. - To promote cultural development and understanding through a rich range of experiences. - To provide a positive and caring environment within the whole school, reflecting the ethos and the overall aims based on Christian values - To promote equality of opportunity in the admission of children to the school - To admit children regardless of gender, race, religion, social group, disability or special needs while ensuring a high standard of educational support for all children on the school roll - To promote values and attitudes that relate to equal opportunities - To tackle prejudice and promote understanding in relation to people with disabilities